Eco-Salvage FAQ

 Q. Is it legal to remove a house from its property?
 What occurs to the value of the property when this happens?

 A. Yes, it is legal to relocate the structural improvements of a property.
 People frequently transport entire structures, or alternatively, demolish older ones and offer just the structural enhancements for the use of a non-profit.
+To date, no state or municipality has required the filing of a partial interest release for this donation to HARVEST EcoSalvage.

 To verify this, simply examine your tax bill.
 It will distinctly list separate values for the land and the improvements.
 Additionally, your insurance policy often only covers the improvements.
 Insurance policies typically classify land as a permanent element that is not subject to coverage or destruction.
 (While the requirement for documenting the transfer of all Real Property, including donated enhancements, may be specific to the State of Maryland, there are no prevalent restrictions against making such a donation elsewhere.)